-Join us the Sunday after World Food Day for an ecumenical worship service.
+Join us on Friday October 16 at 7:00pm Eastern, on World Food Day, for an ecumenical worship service.
 You can join the service on your own, or invite your community or church to livestream.
+Register below and we will send you the link close to the date.

-The worship service will be hosted at Glenlea Mennonite Church at 11:00 am Central.
+The worship service will be hosted at St. Matthews Lutheran Church in Kitchener at 7:00pm Eastern Time.
 All are welcome!

 Address: